a-l-h/splunk-app-proper-alerts/doc/index.rst

 Is the search properly structured?
 Is data source still being indexed?
 Are search time and schedule coordinated?
 What if the runtime is longer than the interval between two occurrences of the same alert?

-You probably answered these questions while doing the once in a while alert review which is alright.
+You probably answered these questions while doing the once in a while alert review.

 But this task becomes a pain in no time when the number of alerts rises and it is not rare to see an environment in which Splunk admins lost track of configured alerts with consequences such as alerts being missed and improper resources usage.